mnushin102/Semester-Project/README.md

 - Allow these nodes to send messages between each other if successful.
 - Make an encryption method to secure messages sent from nodes.

+Our Design

+Diagrams and Figures
+We chose this diagram because there are multiple computers connecting at the same time with the nodes that are going to establish a connection between them.

+Background

 Cyber security is getting more important as technology improves and we plan to investigate security protocols for distributed networks.
 This could include developing and implementing an encryption method, authentication protocols, or intrusion detection systems against unauthorized access.(or all 3).
  So we would have to set up our own distributed system that offers communication across nodes and have test cases for when someone is allowed to send a message or maybe turn on and off a node or create another.
 Maybe we can create some peer-to-peer model, can use network time protocol to synch all nodes to the same time, can use Machine queuing telemetry transport for messaging and develop something for node authentication, was looking at something called pki but didn't do too much research and some sort of detection system to see if certain nodes should exist, something that monitors the traffic on our distributed system and fix anomalies.